CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 # Exercise 1- Secure Infrastructure with Azure Firewall Premium

+### Estimated Duration: 120 Minutes

+## Overview:

 Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best-of-breed threat protection for your cloud workloads running in Azure.
-It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
+It's a fully stateful, firewall-as-a-service with built-in high availability and unrestricted cloud scalability.
 It provides both east-west and north-south traffic inspection.

 Azure Firewall Premium is a next-generation firewall with capabilities that are required for highly sensitive and regulated environments.
 It includes the following features:

-- **TLS Inspection** - decrypts outbound traffic, processes the data, then encrypts the data and sends it to the destination.
+- **TLS Inspection:** decrypts outbound traffic, processes the data, then encrypts the data and sends it to the destination.
-- **IDPS** - A network intrusion detection and prevention system (IDPS) allows you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
+- **IDPS:** A network intrusion detection and prevention system (IDPS) allows you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
-- **URL filtering** - extends Azure Firewall’s FQDN filtering capability to consider an entire URL.
+- **URL filtering:** extends Azure Firewall’s FQDN filtering capability to consider an entire URL.
 For example, `www.contoso.com/a/c` instead of `www.contoso.com`.
-- **Web categories** - Administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
+- **Web categories:** Administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

+## Lab Objectives

-This exercise includes the following tasks:
+You will be able to complete the following tasks:

-  - Configure WAF to protect your web application
+- Task 1: Configure WAF to protect your web application
-  - Add firewall diagnostics settings
+- Task 2: Add firewall diagnostics settings
-  - Test IDPS for HTTP traffic
+- Task 3: Test IDPS for HTTP traffic
-  - Web categories testing
+- Task 4: Web categories testing
-  - Implement and Test URL filtering
+- Task 5: Implement and Test URL filtering
-  - IP Groups
+- Task 6: IP Groups
-  - Azure Firewall Policies with Firewall Manager
+- Task 7: Azure Firewall Policies with Firewall Manager

  ## **Task 1: Configure WAF to protect your web application**